Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Key Technologies for Data Acquisition Layer

 \subsubsection{Wearable Biomedical Sensing}

 Wearable biomedical devices developed so far have been designed for different functions and positions on human bodies.
-These wearable devices can be classified into three categories, i.e., head, torso and limb wearable biomedical devices. \begin{enumerate} [ a) ] \item \emph{Head biomedical devices:} As the utmost part of a human body, the head includes various important organs, such as eyes, nose, ears and mouth.
+These wearable devices can be classified into three categories, i.e., head, torso and limb wearable biomedical devices.
+Wearable biomedical devices equipped in those human body parts can sample diverse physiological data which is required by the construction of HDT.
+We survey them in the following.

+\begin{enumerate} [ a) ] \item \emph{Head biomedical devices:} As the utmost part of a human body, the head includes various important organs, such as eyes, nose, ears and mouth.
 Corresponding wearable health-tracking biomedical sensors designed for the head may be smart glasses, contact lenses, helmets, hearing aids, earrings, etc.